“Literature” Roman Scribe 1920s Pompeian Bronze Bookends

 Your purchase will ship within one 1 business day, UPS Ground, from Princeton NJ 08542

 When you support a small business,

-Classical scene of ancient Rome, "Roman Scribe", made circa 1922 by the Pompeian Bronze Company, a pair of vintage electroformed bronze-clad figural book ends, with original polychrome paint (red, blue, black, and a few traces of heavily crazed white) — in amazingly good condition considering their age.
+Classical scene of ancient Rome, made circa 1921 by the Pompeian Bronze Company.
+A pair of figural book ends, electroformed bronze-clad (bronze over plaster) with original polychrome paint (red, blue, black, and a few traces of heavily crazed white) — in amazingly good condition considering their age.
 Gorgeous dark bronze and copper patina.
 Substantial weight and nicely functional design.
 Rare, especially in this condition.

 SPECS: Each measures about 7.0" tall by 3.4" wide at the elbows, the rectangular base is about 6.0" by 2.4", the pair weighs in at 8 lbs 0 oz.
 Marked "Pompeian Bronze Co.
 NY" in an oval on the base, below his back.
 One of them has a very slight bulge in the bottom near the front — a minor manufacturing anomaly and difficult to see, it is less than 1mm thick — but it allows you to rock it a bit when it is on a flat hard surface, were you to attach a piece of felt to the bottom it would likely not rock, but either way it is a minor issue, see the photo with ruler and pointer.
 No breaks, tears, or repairs to the bronze cladding.